Regional Recreation Funding

-The Cowichan Valley Regional District (CVRD), in partnership with its member municipalities, has undertaken a recreation planning project for the past seven years.
+The Cowichan Valley Regional District (CVRD), in partnership with its member municipalities, has undertaken a recreation planning project for the past eight years.
 The phased approach has involved an initial public engagement and needs assessment (Phase 1), collection of facility user data (Phase 2), exploration of regional funding options (Phase 3) and development of a regional recreation strategy (Phase 4).

 A referendum was held in October 2022 during the local government elections which allowed the public to vote on whether or not they wanted to implement a new usage-based funding model for the 9 regionally significant recreation facilities.
 Based on the outcome of the referendum, we are now at the point where a new funding model based on facility usage has been voted in by the public and approved by the CVRD Board.
 Bylaw 4438 - Establishment of Regional Recreation Funding Services